jauhien/gs-elpa/README.md

 will be wiped and overlay tree for a given repository will be generated.
 Be careful!

 See man page of **gs-elpa** for further information.

+## Notes

+* **Generation of packages already available in the portage tree**:
+    Ebuilds for the packages available in the tree are excluded from the generation.
+To enable their generation you need to edit `/etc/g-sorcery/gs-elpa.json` file: remove packages you need
+    from the `exclude` list in the `common_config` inside this config file.